CUIMC Celebrates AAPI Heritage Month

 To help celebrate, CUIMC News is spotlighting the stories and achievements of several AAPI staff and faculty at CUIMC.

-Read more about Saleha Ahmed, director for human resources and academic affairs in the Department of Surgery in the Vagelos College of Physicians and Surgeons; Merlin Chowkwanyun, PhD, the Donald Gemson Assistant Professor of Sociomedical Sciences in the Mailman School of Public Health; Christine Hsu Rohde, MD, MPH, professor of surgery in VP&S; Jingjing Shang, PhD, RN, professor in the School of Nursing; and Ye Jennifer Zhang, MS, business intelligence analyst in the College of Dental Medicine.
+Read more about Saleha Ahmed, director for human resources and academic affairs in the Department of Surgery in the Vagelos College of Physicians and Surgeons; Merlin Chowkwanyun, PhD, the Donald Gemson Assistant Professor of Sociomedical Sciences in the Mailman School of Public Health; Christine Hsu Rohde, MD, MPH, professor of surgery in VP&S; Jingjing Shang, PhD, RN, professor in the School of Nursing; Ye Jennifer Zhang, MS, business intelligence analyst in the College of Dental Medicine; and Jacky Chen, MHA, project manager in quality and patient safety for ColumbiaDoctors.

 For almost four years, Saleha Ahmed has been the director for human resources and academic affairs for the Vagelos College of Physicians and Surgeons Department of Surgery.
 She also is the co-president of CUIMC's AAPI Employee Resource Group.